 We look for opportunities to raise the profile of BC magazines by getting them into the hands of as many readers as we can.

 In the past, we have displayed member magazines at strategic venues and events, including the BC Legislature, for BC Book Day and Creative Industries Week, and WORD Vancouver.
+In 2022, we also displayed and shared member magazines at the Magazines on the Hill event in Ottawa with MPs, senators and aides.

-We also maintain member listings on our website, which raise awareness and interest in your magazine or business.
+We maintain member listings on our website, which raise awareness and interest in your magazine or business.

 The MagsBC Member Code of Conduct lays out the expectation of inclusivity and respect at all MagsBC and member events, unacceptable behaviours, accountability and call-ins, and interventions and actions the association may take in response to escalating or unsafe behaviours.